 “Thus says Cyrus king of Persia: All the kingdoms of the earth the Lord God of heaven has given me.
 And He has commanded me to build Him a house at Jerusalem which is in Judah.
 Who is among you of all His people?
 May his God be with him, and let him go up to Jerusalem which is in Judah, and build the house of the Lord God of Israel (He is God), which is in Jerusalem.
 And whoever is left in any place where he dwells, let the men of his place help him with silver and gold, with goods and livestock, besides the freewill offerings for the house of God which is in Jerusalem.”

-After seventy years of captivity, the Israelites were free to go home to their country, and even King Cyrus had been divinely inspired (Ezra 1:1) to know the reason why:
+After seventy years of captivity, the Jews were free to go home to their country, and even King Cyrus had been divinely inspired (Ezra 1:1) to know the reason why:

 It was time to build.

 Your purpose on earth

 Let me ask a question.
 Why are you here?

 It’s not a new question.
 The human race has been looking for an answer ever since it left the garden of Eden, and in that time we’ve managed to invent a staggering number of solutions…some mildly more coherent than others.
 But if you’ve been in the Church for any length of time, you know the real answer: we’re here because God is building a family, and because He wants us to be part of it.

 But why are you here, specifically?
 If becoming part of God’s family is the ultimate goal, what’s the reason for this stint on earth as a human being?
 Why this life?
 Why this existence?
 Why are you here?